r-craig73/haiku_checker/readme.md

 ## Issues
 * Application will not verify the American haiku format (5-7-5 three lines)
-* No function to seperate combinded words like `whitecap`
+* No function to separate combined words like `whitecap`
 * No functions detecting difficult American words

 ## Technologies Used
 * HTML
 * JavaScript
-* Webpacks and npm
+* Webpack and npm
 * Jasmine
 * Karma